cloudogu/usermgt/docs/gui/usermanagement_en.md

 ![Change user data](figures/usermanagement/CESUsermanagement_EditUser_en.png)

-After that you can make changes and save them by clicking the "Save" button.
+Afterwards, you can make changes and save them by clicking the "Save" button.
 Besides the account information like email address or display name, you can also change the password.
-In addition to that, the **User Management** offers the possibility that the user has to change the password at the next login.
+In addition to that, the **User Management** offers the possibility to force the user to change the password at the next login.

 Note that you **cannot** change the username.